-Moreover, the bill amends various sections of the Idaho Code to update definitions and requirements related to residential care and assisted living facilities, including clarifying the type of care these facilities can provide.
-It emphasizes the need for individualized assessments and comprehensive care plans for residents, mandates sufficient trained personnel, and limits certified family homes to a maximum of two residents, with variances for up to four under certain conditions.
-The legislation also introduces definitions related to the protection of vulnerable adults, clarifies caregiver responsibilities, and amends existing legal language to exempt certain employees from specific regulations.
-Additionally, it broadens the definitions of healthcare facilities and nullifies specific rules from the Idaho Department of Health and Welfare effective July 1, 2025, marking a significant shift in regulatory oversight.
+Moreover, the bill amends various sections of the Idaho Code to update definitions and requirements concerning residential care, assisted living facilities, and certified family homes.
+It replaces specific phrases to clarify the type of care these facilities can provide and mandates that they conduct individualized assessments and develop comprehensive care plans for residents.
+The legislation also outlines staff qualifications, limits certified family homes to two residents, and introduces definitions related to the protection of vulnerable adults, emphasizing the roles of caregivers and the importance of prevention services.
+Notably, it nullifies existing rules for certain facilities effective July 1, 2025, marking a substantial change in regulatory oversight, and declares an emergency for immediate implementation.

 Statutes affected: